joesmemos/joesmemos.github.io/_posts/2023-10-16-carl-jung-resources.md

 ### A Word of Caution
 There are many people on the internet who will speak of Jung’s ideas as though they have a strong grasp on them, but miss the mark entirely.
 [This post on Reddit](https://www.reddit.com/r/Jung/comments/10ratga/big_5_personality_traits_and_the_shadow/) is a good example of the broad range of beliefs among Jung’s followers.
 It is also an interesting idea to think about.

+### Addition
+I originally posted this on Medium.com.
+There, [Samantha Price Fischer](https://sammysue.medium.com) left the following comment:
+> I would say his autobiography "Memories, Dreams, and Reflections" is another beautiful way to get a feel for Jung the man.
+> It was completed near the end of his life and is excellent as an audible.